nichol20/rhythmicity/rhythmicity-app/README.md

 # About

-frontend application of the rhythmicity project
+Frontend application of the rhythmicity project.

+The app uses the [YouTube iframe API](https://developers.google.com/youtube/iframe_api_reference) to play music in the background.

 # Preview